18 Dec 2020

 The Inquiry aims to be open and transparent as possible.
 Provisions will be put in place to ensure there is sufficient public and media access to all open evidence hearings.

 The Chairman wants to create the optimal conditions for getting to the truth by hearing evidence in full from all sides.
-In his statement of 19 December 2018, he set out his views on why live-streaming of the evidence for certain witnesses would be incompatible with protecting their rights and interests and may infringe restriction order made.
-Other means of providing remote access to evidence hearings continue to be explored.
+In his statement of 19 December 2018, he set out his views on why live-streaming of the evidence for certain witnesses would be incompatible with protecting their rights and interests and may infringe restriction orders made.

 The Inquiry’s hearings in November 2020

 Due to the coronavirus (COVID-19) pandemic, the Inquiry’s hearings in November 2020 were virtual and conducted remotely.

 The opening statements from Counsel to the Inquiry and core participants were all live-streamed via the Inquiry’s website.

 For the evidence hearings, the Inquiry set up a bespoke screening venue in Central London, open to all core participants, their legal representatives and media representatives.
 Members of the public were not able to attend due to the national restrictions related to the pandemic in place at the time.
 However, the summaries of witness evidence read out by members of the Inquiry team were live-streamed on the Inquiry website, and a live transcript of the oral evidence was streamed to the Inquiry’s website with a 10-minute delay.
 Draft transcripts were typically published shortly after the morning session and again at the end of the day.

 The Inquiry’s hearings in April and May 2021

 Due to the continuing coronavirus (COVID-19) pandemic, the arrangements for the Inquiry’s hearings in April and May 2021 were similar to the Inquiry’s hearings in November 2020, with the following changes: